ElliotKillick/qvm-create-windows-qube/README.md

     - guestfs
     - losetup/mount (requires sudo, but it's what's used by the Qubes Core Team in their scripts)
     - Consider other alternatives
-- [ ] I recently disovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc) project; which is cool
+- [ ] I recently discovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc) project; which is cool
     - [x] Add automated tests
         - Using Travis CI for automated ShellCheck
     - [ ] ACPI tables for fetching Windows the license embedded there